 I shadowed two mentors for about 3 years total learning the art of sewing machine service and repair.
-Most importantly, those three years have been spent in hands-on experience on hundreds of sewing machines.
+Most importantly, those three years were spent in hands-on experience on hundreds of sewing machines.
 It's part art, part science, so it goes well beyond learning things in a textbook or just "knowing" how to fix a machine.
-In 2015, I spent 3 days in a certification program wrapping up my experience and focusing mainly on modern, computerized machines.
-In addition to this, I've been servicing, fixing, and restoring machines on my own for upwards of 9 years.
+I've been servicing, fixing, and restoring machines on my own for upwards of 13 years.

 What does "certified" mean?